trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrexportfields.md

 ![](images/ipdrreport_txtformat.png)

-With CSV format you can automate the report and easily exchange data different applications, systems or organizations.
+With CSV format you can automate the report and easily exchange data to different applications, systems or organizations.

 ![](images/ipdrreport_csv.png)